Frequently Asked Questions

 To easily send thank-you emails to donors, follow these steps.
 (Note: This only works while the donation site is live.
 Once it shuts down at the end of the year, you won’t be able to access your Fundraising HQ until Registration opens again.)

-- Log in to your fundraiser dashboard by clicking the “FUNDRAISING DASHBOARD“ link in the top right
+- Log in to your fundraising dashboard by clicking the “FUNDRAISING DASHBOARD“ link in the top right

-If you have any trouble please contact our friends at firstname.lastname@example.org.
+If you have any trouble please contact email@example.com.

 Cycling In Sync

-Do I have to ride on September 11th in order to participate?
+Do I have to ride on a specific day in order to participate?

-I am registered to Cycle In Sync on September 11th, how will I get my t-shirt?
+I am registered to Cycle In Sync, how will I get my t-shirt?

-Each cyclist will be mailed their t-shirt before September 11th at the address given during registration.
+Each cyclist will be mailed their t-shirt before Ride Day at the address given during registration.